rob333/styled/README.md

 ## Features

-A declarative UI tool to simplify the creation of flutter widgets.
-Pass arguments in positional and without order.
+A declarative UI tool for flutter to simplify the creation of widgets, pass arguments in positional and without order.

 <!-- ## Getting started -->